Table of Contents

-For those unfamiliar, this fresh MotoPress tool helps WordPress developers and business owners promote the plugins and themes in demo presentations with an additional option of provide the prospects with trial accounts.
+For those unfamiliar, this fresh MotoPress tool helps WordPress developers and business owners promote the plugins and themes in demo presentations with an additional option of providing the prospects with trial accounts.
 Thanks to the feedback of our first customers, we’ve made some important improvements to help you stay in tune with your requirements.

-In the first version of the plugin you could create a demo website using your main one.
+In the first version of the plugin, you could create a demo website using your main one.

-But of course if you have different products, you probably want to feature them on different backgrounds, themes, with different content, etc. And moreover, you want to provide users with an easier way of creating their trial account for testing a particular product and have different links for sandbox registration.
+But of course, if you have different products, you probably want to feature them on different backgrounds, themes, with different content, etc. And moreover, you want to provide users with an easier way of creating their trial account for testing a particular product and have different links for sandbox registration.

 Namely, if you have say 3 WordPress products to feature and want to get different links with sandbox registration forms for all of them, you’ll need to create your demo websites from the different sub-sites and accordingly create 3 registration forms each with a unique ID.

-To perform all this, you firstly have to go to your WordPress Multisite Network and create a needed number of new sites and customize them – add content, activate plugins, set restrictions, etc. So, all of the sub-sites will have their individual settings and look.
+To perform all this, you first have to go to your WordPress Multisite Network and create a needed number of new sites and customize them – add content, activate plugins, set restrictions, etc. So, all of the sub-sites will have their individual settings and look.
 What you also need on this step is remembering the site IDs.
 Don’t forget to find it out – just hover the mouse over a website link:

 To add a sandbox registration form, go to the blog which is not a sandbox > customize the form and put the needed sub-site ID:

-Now each particular sandbox will be created with its particular activated theme, content and restrictions.
+Now each particular sandbox will be created with its particular activated theme, content, and restrictions.